 While I am still finalizing my long overdue chapter on gastro-esophageal reflux (sorry Sanjay if you are reading this, it is on its way, honestly) I have been reviewing the data on acid blockade as a potential treatment.

 Probably the biggest problem with GERD (that is, disease caused by gastro-esophageal reflux) in the newborn, is that it is impossible to diagnose.
 There is no validated scoring system, and systems used in older children do not transpose to babies.
-When there have been studies performing objective recordings of esophageal impedance and pH at the same time as recording “symptoms” (this is another of my many peeves, newborn babies do not have symptoms as they can’t tell you how they feel, they have clinical signs), there has been no correlation, babies have just as many clinical signs when they are not having reflux as when they are.
+When there have been studies performing objective recordings of esophageal impedance and pH at the same time as recording “symptoms” (this is another of my many peeves, newborn babies do not have symptoms as they can’t tell you how they feel, they have clinical signs), there has been no correlation, babies have just as many useful clinical signs when they are not having reflux as when they are.
 So any diagnosis of GERD in a newborn is nothing more than a guess.

 (All the references are below).